ebrahimpichka/ebrahimpichka.github.io/_pages/about.md

 I'm currently a MSc.
 Student and Research Assistant in the Industrial Engineering Department at University of Windsor under the supervision of [Dr. Guoqing Zhang](https://www.uwindsor.ca/engineering/mame/337/dr-guoqing-zhang).

 My research interests primarily cover a broad range of topics in machine learning and optimization in both applied and theoretical sense.
 To mention a few:
-- Graph representation learning, and geometric deep learning.
+- Graph representation learning, and deep learning on graphs.
 - Deep reinforcement learning and sequential decision-making.
-- Mathematical optimization and operations research.
+- Combinatorial optimization and operations research.
 -	Learning to optimize & Decision-focused learning.

 Moreover, I always have an eye for advances and research in fundamental areas of AI such as novel deep learnig **optimization techniques**, **learning methods and dynamics**, **meta-learning** and **multi-task learning**.